hotpotato1618/comfyui-standard-trigger-words/README.md

 ---

 ## 🔄 Changelog

+### v2.1.0 (December 2024)
+- 📁 **Dynamic Categories**: Added the ability to create and delete custom tag categories.
+- 🧹 **State Cleanup**: Deleting a category now automatically removes all associated tags from the prompt output.
+- 💾 **Persistence**: Custom categories are now saved in the workflow state.
+- 🎨 **Color Coding**: New categories automatically follow Green/Red color schemes based on "Pos:" or "Neg:" prefixes.

 ### v2.0.0 (December 2024)
 - 🎨 **Complete UI Redesign**: Switched to a modern two-column grid layout.